Rhododendron rarum

 Rhododendron rarum is a rhododendron species native to the Central and Bismarck Ranges of Papua New Guinea.

+Description

 It is a compact prostrate shrub with tubular, red flowers and narrowly elliptic leaves.

+Habitat

 This species does not tolerate frosts (RHS Hardiness rating H2), so must be grown under cover in temperate climates.
 Its small size and prostrate habit make it an ideal subject for a hanging basket or similar.